 Another potential cause of headaches after stroke is dehydration.
 Dehydration headaches occur when the body doesn’t have enough fluid, causing the tissue in your body (including your brain) to shrink.
 As the brain shrinks, it puts pressure on your nerves, causing a headache.

-Because of the impact that dehydration has on the body and brain, it’s considered a stroke risk factor too.
+Because of the impact that dehydration has on the body and brain, it’s considered a stroke risk factor as well.
 When the body does not have enough fluid, it can cause blood vessels to narrow and blood to thicken, raising the risk of blood clots and those clots getting trapped in an artery in the brain.

 Studies show that alcohol withdrawal and caffeine withdrawal can also cause headaches.
 Caffeine consumption causes blood vessels to narrow, which can reduce blood flow to the brain.
 When caffeine intake is reduced or stopped completely, it allows blood vessels to open up which increases proper blood flow.
 However, withdrawal headaches can occur as the brain adjusts to this change in blood flow.